richard-to/maneki-neko-wave-counter/README.md

 This simple Arduino project uses an LCD shield and IR sensor to watch your Maneki Neko work day and night.

 Our formula for counting waves is a scientifically proven algorithm to make sure your Maneki Neko is performing perfect wave every time.
-And as a bonus, our LCD is configured with a full rainbow of background colors.
+And as an added bonus, our LCD is programmed with a full rainbow of background colors.

 ## Components